 How to Add Insurance to a Patient’s file

-In CoAction you can add in an Insurance policy where the Patient (self), Another Patient, a Non-Patient or Company is the policy holder.
+In Katana you can add in an Insurance policy where the Patient (self), Another Patient, a Non-Patient or a Company is the policy holder.

 Please keep in mind: Fee Schedules are not required for billing.
-They are just extremely helpful if you are aware of an insurance payer’s allowed amounts and would like CA to do automatic write-offs for the difference between what you charge in the office (listed in Price List) and that payers allowed amounts (Listed in the Fee Schedule).
+They are just extremely helpful if you are aware of an insurance payer’s allowed amounts and would like Katana to do automatic write-offs for the difference between what you charge in the office (listed in Price List) and that payer’s allowed amounts (listed in the Fee Schedule).

 Before we get started: